Varunraj3010/SKILLLAB_PROR-2026-Sentinels/README.md

 # 15. Build Documentation

-## 15.1 Fabrication Process (if any)
+## 15.1 Fabrication Process

-Describe how the project was physically made.

 **Response:**
-`No major fabrication process was required because the project mainly uses an FPGA development board and a laptop.
-The physical setup consists of placing the FPGA board on the workbench, connecting it to the laptop through USB, and using the onboard switches and LEDs for interaction.`
+`No major physical fabrication was required because the project uses a Spartan-7 FPGA development board and a laptop.
+The physical setup consists of connecting the FPGA board to the laptop through the onboard USB-UART interface.
+The board switches are used as digital inputs, and the laptop displays the live waveform dashboard.`

-`The main build process involved FPGA logic design, UART communication setup, and Python waveform visualization.
-The FPGA design was created using Vivado/Vitis, while the Python program was developed to receive serial data and plot waveforms using Matplotlib.`
+`The main build process involved two parts: FPGA RTL development and software dashboard development.
+On the FPGA side, Verilog modules were created in Vivado for selecting Boolean operations, generating baud rates, and transmitting UART data.
+On the software side, a Python Flask backend was developed in VS Code to read UART data from COM13, and a browser-based frontend was created using HTML, CSS, and JavaScript Canvas to display live waveforms.`

-`Minor setup work included labeling the switches for input A, input B, and gate selection so that users can understand how to interact with the board.
-The system was revised by simplifying the display method from direct HDMI/VGA output to laptop-based Python visualization, making the project easier to implement and demonstrate within the available time.`
+`The project was revised from a simple plotting-based idea to a more complete live web dashboard.
+This made the system more interactive and presentation-friendly because the waveform, connection status, sample count, selected mode, and CSV export can all be viewed from a single browser interface.`

 ## 16. Build Photos